 Alex and Sheila Thomson established Thomson Antiques in 1964.
 Several years later they opened their restoration workshops committed to restoring fine antique furniture to the highest level of excellence.
 In this tradition their son Peter and his wife Josie Thomson have expanded Thomson Antiques' activities to include the conservation and restoration of historic building interiors (the joinery) and the conducting of fine antique furniture conservation and restoration educational courses.

-JOSIE THOMSON - Completed her training in the conservation and restoration of fine antique furniture with distinction 14 years ago.
-She is a master craftswoman, specialising in refinishing techniques.
+She completed her training with distinction 24 years ago, a master craftswoman.
+She specialises in refinishing and French Polishing techniques.
 Her ability to render a difficult antique furniture repair invisible is unsurpassed.

-We have now relocated to Exeter and are offering our fine antique furniture conservation and restoration service in the South West of England, we will also consider taking on suitable work from anywhere in Britain, Europe or America.
+We have now relocated to Exeter and Newton Abbot.
+We are offering our fine antique furniture conservation and restoration service in the South West of England, we will also consider taking on suitable work from anywhere in Britain, Europe or America.

 We are experienced in the conservation and restoration of antique furniture and historic building interiors of the highest quality and will advise on all aspects of care including sustaining the right environmental conditions and treating/preventing woodworm infestation.